oijusti/react-native-firebaseui-auth/README.md

 lastSignInTimestamp |`number`| Stores the last signin timestamp as dictated by the server clock in milliseconds since epoch. |

 ### UI Customization
-Optionally, you can use the parameter `customizations` to change the look of the authentication screens.
+Optionally, you can use the option `customizations` to change the look of the authentication screens.
 This does not apply to the actual sign-in buttons and their position.
 What you can change depends on the platform.

 <div align="left">
 <p float="left">